 Niekro was chosen to receive the Lou Gehrig Memorial Award in 1979, and the Roberto Clemente Award for outstanding community service in 1980.
 He continued to be active in charitable endeavors in the Atlanta area.

-Phil and Nancy moved to their retirement home on Lake Lanier, north of Atlanta, their three sons — Philip, John, and Michael — already grown.
+Phil and Nancy moved to their retirement home in Flowery Branch, north of Atlanta on Lake Lanier, with their three sons — Philip, John, and Michael — already grown.
 Phil remained active in baseball, and has become somewhat the “Godfather of the Knuckleball,” mentoring such pitchers as Tim Wakefield, Steve Sparks, and R.A.
 Dickey.
-He also instructed his nephew, Lance, who gave the knuckler a trial in the minor leagues after spending parts of the 2003-2007 seasons as a first baseman with the San Francisco Giants.
+He also instructed his nephew, Lance, who gave the knuckler a trial in the minor leagues after spending parts of the 2003-07 seasons as a first baseman with the San Francisco Giants.

 “I had a great connection with my family,” said Niekro.
 “My father was a coal miner.
 He took me fishing and hunting.
 There was a lot of love in our family.
 We went to church every Sunday together.
 I went to play bingo with my mother on Fridays.
 We did everything as a group.
 They supported me every step along the way.”29